Western culture: History

-The earliest civilizations which influenced the development of Western culture were those of Mesopotamia; the area of the Tigris–Euphrates river system, largely corresponding to modern-day Iraq, northeastern Syria, southeastern Turkey and southwestern Iran: the cradle of civilization.
+The earliest civilizations which influenced the development of Western culture were those of Mesopotamia; the area of the Tigris–Euphrates river system.
+The area largely corresponds to modern-day Iraq, northeastern Syria, southeastern Turkey and southwestern Iran, known as the cradle of civilization.
 Ancient Egypt similarly had a strong influence on Western culture.

-Phoenician mercantilism and the introduction of the alphabetical script boosted state formation in the Aegean and current-day Italy and current-day Spain, spawning civilizations in the Mediterranean such as Ancient Carthage, Ancient Greece, Etruria, and Ancient Rome.
+Phoenician mercantilism and the introduction of the alphabetical script boosted state formation in the Aegean and current-day Italy and Spain, spawning civilizations in the Mediterranean such as ancient Carthage, ancient Greece, Etruria, and ancient Rome.

-The Greeks contrasted themselves with both their Eastern neighbors (such as the Trojans in Iliad) as well as their Northern neighbors (who they considered barbarians).
-Concepts of what is the West arose out of legacies of the Western and the Eastern Roman Empire.
+The Greeks contrasted themselves with both their Eastern neighbors (such as the Trojans) as well as their Northern neighbors (who they considered barbarians).
+Concepts of what is the West arose from the legacies of the Western and the Eastern Roman Empire.
 Later, ideas of the West were formed by the concepts of Latin Christendom and the Holy Roman Empire.
-What is thought of as Western thought today originates primarily from Greco-Roman and Christian traditions, with varying degrees of influence from the Germanic, Celtic and Slavic peoples, and includes the ideals of the Middle Ages, the Renaissance, Reformation and the Enlightenment.
+Modern Western thought originates primarily from Greco-Roman and Christian traditions, with influence from the Germanic, Celtic and Slavic peoples, and includes the ideals of the Middle Ages, Renaissance, Reformation, Scientific Revolution and the Enlightenment.

-The West of the Mediterranean Region during the Antiquity
+The West of the Mediterranean Region during Antiquity

 Plato, arguably the most influential figure in early Western philosophy.

-During the Greco-Roman world, North Africa and the Western regions of the Middle East were integral parts of the Western civilization, due to Hellenization and the direct cultural impact of the conquests of the Roman Empire.
-After the Roman conquests, the whole Mediterranean became essentially a Roman inland sea.

-While the concept of a "West" did not exist until the emergence of the Roman Republic, the roots of the concept can be traced back to Ancient Greece.
+While the concept of a "West" did not exist until the Roman Republic, the roots of the concept can be traced back to ancient Greece.
 Since Homeric literature (the Trojan Wars), through the accounts of the Persian Wars of Greeks against Persians by Herodotus, and right up until the time of Alexander the Great, there was a paradigm of a contrast between Greeks and other civilizations.
 Greeks felt they were the most civilized and saw themselves (in the formulation of Aristotle) as something between the advanced civilizations of the Near East (who they viewed as soft and slavish) and the wild barbarians of most of Europe to the north.
 During this period writers like Herodotus and Xenophon would highlight the importance of freedom in the Ancient Greek world, as opposed to the perceived slavery of the so-called barbaric world.